thirumalaivm/franklin-assets-selector-fork/CONTRIBUTING.md

 # Release Management

-The project's committers will release to the [Adobe organization on npmjs.org](https://www.npmjs.com/org/adobe).
-Please contact the [Adobe Open Source Advisory Board](https://git.corp.adobe.com/OpenSourceAdvisoryBoard/discuss/issues) to get access to the npmjs organization.
+The project's committers will release to the [Adobe organization on npmjs.org](;https://www.npmjs.com/org/adobe). please contact the [adobe open source advisory board](;https://git.corp.adobe.com/opensourceadvisoryboard/discuss/issues) to get access to the npmjs organization.

-The release process is fully automated using `semantic-release`, increasing the version numbers, etc. based on the contents of the commit messages found.
+the release process is fully automated using `semantic-release`, increasing the version numbers, etc. based on the contents of the commit messages found.